storyblok/storyblok-docs/content/management/v1/core-resources/assets/upload-asset.md

 title: Upload Asset
 ---

-Uploading assets in Storyblok is a two step process.
+Uploading assets in Storyblok is a three step process.
 First you need to sign the asset you want to upload.
 Then you need to post the image as form data to our Amazon S3 bucket.
-Uploaded files will have parameterized names; Every dot `"."` (except the last one) will be replaced with underscore `"_"`;
+Lastly, you need to send another request to finalize the process and let Storyblok retrieve the MIME type and the content length for your asset.
+Uploaded files will have parameterized names; Every dot `"."` (except the last one) will be replaced with underscore `"_"`.

 Here you can find an example [using Node.js on Github](https://github.com/onefriendaday/storyblok-file-upload-example).